Zephira58/CC-Tweaked-Scripts/README.md

 > ID: Y7tsMdeY

 > Description: Designed to stay in one place; this will automatilcly mine the block directly in front of it.
 Originally designed for use with cobblestone generators.
+Logs how many blocks its proccessd.

 > Usage: `autoMine` Ensure the Turtle is facing and next to the block your attempting to mine.